 The ability to get significant value out of just two cards allows travelers to simplify their wallets and reduce the cost of the annual fees they pay relative to a traveler who carries a greater number of cards.
 The Everyday Preferred card has a $95 annual fee while the Platinum card carries a $450 annual fee.
 In this post we continue our series on the best credit card combos, with this installment focusing on Membership Rewards-earning cards offered by American Express.

 These are excellent rates, and the bonus categories are actually useful since people spend a significant amount of money on groceries and gas on average.
-If you need a little boost to maximize the supermarket bonus category spending cap, most supermarkets carry Visa and MasterCard gift cards which could be used to do some manufactured spending.
-Alternatively, you could buy merchant gift cards to pay for goods and services you are planning to purchase to get 4.5x on a wider variety of spending.
 The Platinum card only gets 1x on all spending, so it’s not very useful for earning points.

 Point Redemption Options